yungcypo/Obsidian/Linux/Commands.md

 stress --cpu 8 --io 4 --vm 4 --vm-bytes 1024M --timeout 10s
 ```

+## Fingerprint

+You can log in into your device with fingerprint
+First of all, make sure you have physical fingerprint sensor
+Make sure you have installed `fprintd` package (`yay -S fprintd`)
+To scan finger, use the command `fprintd-enroll`
+Follow instructions on screen and you should be ready to go

 # Cool programs

 Mostly useless programs, just for fun